gseth/ControlAltAI-Nodes/README.md

 ![ComfyUI Screenshot](https://gseth.com/images/SNAG-4945.png)</br>

-**Region Mask Processor:** This node processes the generated mask and applies Gaussian Blue and feathering.
+**Region Mask Processor:** This node processes the generated mask and applies Gaussian Blur and feathering.
 This pre-processor node preprocesses the mask and sends the preprocessed information in the pipeline.</br>

 ![ComfyUI Screenshot](https://gseth.com/images/SNAG-4947.png)</br>